top of page

 Surveys & Questionnaires

-These are like interviews, but without the need to actually be there!
-In that sense you can send out and get large volumes of data for quantitative analysis.
+These are like interviews, but without the need to be there!
+In that sense, you can send out and get large volumes of data for quantitative analysis.

 Unfortunately, as you’re not present, they don’t give you scope to probe previous responses to dig into the details.